 What are data mining technologies used for?

-Since the amount and type of industrial data is continuously changing, for a comprehensive information analysis via data mining one should understand the purpose of use of the data.
-Data mining technologies are used to detect equipment/product design defects, to study production processing defects, as well as to analyze staff/customer behavior, habits and demands.
+Since the amount and type of industrial data are continuously changing, for a comprehensive information analysis via data mining one should understand the purpose of the use of the data.
+Data mining technologies are used to detect equipment/product design defects, to study production processing defects, as well as to analyze staff/customer behavior, habits, and demands.